TA-Lib/ta-lib-python/README.md

 $ python setup.py install
 ```

+Note: this requires that you have already installed the ``ta-lib`` library
+on your computer (you can [download it](http://ta-lib.org/hdr_dw.html) or
+use your computers package manager to install it).

 ## Examples

 Similar to TA-Lib, the functions return an index into the input where the